dreamcatcher-tech/network/Inbox/2024-10-08 0900 nApp package format.md

 The benefits of exporting a tool in this way is that it is tied to the dreamcatcher ecosystem, and is attributable, it is callable in a standard way.

 Some nApps might be able to run in the browser, and be run in an iframe or other isolation mechanism ?

+Lifecycle hooks, like when the agent is being run, ended, and other times, we can run some kind of function that will update state to keep things relevant ?